Home > Focusing Partnership > Frequently Asked Questions about Focusing Partnerships

 you need to:

 This FAQ page is written and updated by Ann Weiser Cornell and Barbara McGavin.
-(Parts of it were adapted from their Focusing Student's Manual and Workbook Part 1 and Focusing Student's Manual and Workbook Part 2 which are both available from The Focusing Institute store.)
-Email them at firstname.lastname@example.org and email@example.com with further questions you'd like added to this page.
+(Parts of it were adapted from their Focusing Student's Manual and Workbook Part 1 and Focusing Student's Manual and Workbook Part 2 which are both available from The International Focusing Institute store.)
+Email them at email@example.com and firstname.lastname@example.org with further questions you'd like added to this page.

 About Ann Weiser Cornell

-Ann is a Certifying Coordinator for The Focusing Institute.
+Ann is a Certifying Coordinator for The International Focusing Institute.
 She is editor and publisher of The Focusing Connection newsletter, which since 1984 has linked hundreds of Focusers worldwide.
 Her book, The Power of Focusing: A Practical Guide to Emotional Self-Healing, is published by New Harbinger Publications.

 About Barbara McGavin

 Barbara has been practicing Focusing since 1983 and now teaches Focusing full time.
-She is an Accrediting Mentor of the British Focusing Teacher's Association and a Certifying Coordinator for The Focusing Institute in New York.
+She is an Accrediting Mentor of the British Focusing Teacher's Association and a Certifying Coordinator for The International Focusing Institute in New York.
 Barbara's teaching has taken her to five countries on both sides of the Atlantic.

 This page was last modified on 11 April 2008